ykiu/pyx/README.rst

 pyx
 ***

-``pyx`` is a toy static site genetator in Python.
-It takes advantage of Python's with statement to intuitively express HTML document in Python:
+``pyx`` is a toy static site generator in Python.
+It takes advantage of Python's with statement to intuitively express HTML documents in Python:

 .. code-bblock:: python